-The rear window defroster button is located on the climate control (Mode) knob.
+The rear window defroster button is located on the bottom right-side of the blower control knob.
 Press this button to turn on the rear window defroster and the heated outside mirrors (if equipped).
 An indicator in the button will illuminate when the rear window defroster is on.
 The rear window defroster automatically turns off after approximately 10 minutes.
 For an additional five minutes of operation, press the button a second time.